alinex/node-codedoc/src/template.md

 __Preprocessor__

-If you want you may use some preprocessor like styles, less or scssto create the stylesheets on your own.
+If you want you may use some preprocessor like styles, less or scss to create the stylesheets on your own.
 The default stylesheets are generated using stylus.

 ### Default codedoc Style